Dobsonian Astrophotography: What You Can (and Can’t) Do

 Tracking Limitations of Dobsonians

 Some Dobsonian owners may have heard of a device called an equatorial or Poncet platform.
 Equatorial platforms can track the sky automatically for up to an hour at a time, but they can’t typically be autoguided and aren’t very accurate.
-So with either a Poncet platform or a fully motorized GoTo, any long exposure photography is going to be limited to a few tens of seconds at most with a Dobsonian.
+So whether I’m using a Poncet platform or a fully motorized GoTo, with a Dobsonian, any long exposure photography is going to be limited to a few tens of seconds at most.

-These problems are less apparent when doing planetary imaging.
-Planets drifting or slowly appearing to spin over the course of several minutes is not a problem when individual captures are no longer than 5 minutes and any drift during the video is corrected during processing.
-In fact, you can do planetary imaging entirely without tracking at all, but we wouldn’t recommend it.
+Fortunately, these problems are less apparent when doing planetary imaging.
+Planets drifting or slowly appearing to spin over the course of several minutes is not a problem when individual captures are no longer than 5 minutes and any drift during the video is corrected during post-processing.
+In fact, you can do planetary imaging entirely without tracking at all, but I wouldn’t recommend it.

 Lunar, Planetary, and Solar Imaging with Dobsonians: How It’s Done

-The large aperture of Dobsonians means they are actually ideal for viewing the Moon and planets and shooting them.
-The increased resolution of apertures over 10 inches or so is rarely of use to visual observers at the eyepiece.
-But when it comes to imaging, even with poor seeing, using stacking software allows you to take full advantage of the incredible resolving power that a 12”, 20” etc. instrument possesses.
+The increased resolution of large apertures over 10 inches or so is rarely of use when I’m doing visual observation at the eyepiece.
+But when it comes to imaging, even with poor seeing, using stacking software allows me to take full advantage of the incredible resolving power that a 12”, 20” etc. Dobsonian instrument possesses.

-A manual Dobsonian can be used for planetary imaging, but the extremely narrow field of view of a planetary camera (especially when used with a Barlow) means it can be extremely challenging to get satisfactory results.
+A manual Dobsonian can be used for planetary imaging.
+But the extremely narrow field of view of a planetary camera (especially when used with a Barlow lens) means it can be extremely challenging to get satisfactory results.
 Manually centering, focusing, and tracking a target requires that the telescope’s bearings and focuser be silky smooth, as well as an extremely dedicated but delicate operator to facilitate the whole thing.
-All in all, we would not recommend trying this method.
+All in all, I would not recommend trying this method.

-If you’re shooting the Moon and planets with a GoTo Dobsonian or with an equatorial platform, you should only need to make occasional tracking adjustments manually, and centering your target is pretty straightforward.
+On the other hand, if I’m shooting the Moon and planets with a GoTo Dobsonian or with an equatorial platform, I only need to make occasional tracking adjustments manually, and centering the target is pretty straightforward.

 Deep-Sky Astrophotography with Dobsonian Telescopes

-When shooting with a Dobsonian, you’ll need to keep your exposures short, which means more noise, especially if you crank up your camera’s gain or ISO (which is actually pointless to do; keep it at 800).
-This means you’ll need a lot of exposures for a sufficient total integration time—think hundreds of frames for a reasonably noise-free image.
+When shooting with a Dobsonian, I keep my exposures short due to the lack of proper tracking.
+This means more noise, especially if I crank up my camera’s gain or ISO (which I’ve learned is actually pointless; keep it at 800).
+This means I need a lot of exposures—think hundreds of frames—for a sufficient total integration time to get a reasonably noise-free image.

 Smartphone Astrophotography with Dobsonians

-Deep-sky dobsonian astrophotography—at least of the most recognizable objects—can also be done with your smartphone, just like you would with a dedicated camera, by stacking a series of short-exposure images.
-Of course, your phone’s camera settings and focus may be a bit difficult to figure out, and the result will not be very good, but it can be done.
-Keep in mind that even a 1-second exposure blurs with a non-motorized telescope, however, so you do need tracking for acceptable results.
+Deep-sky dobsonian astrophotography—at least of the most recognizable objects—can also be done with our smartphone, just like we would with a dedicated camera, by stacking a series of short-exposure images.
+Of course, our phone’s camera settings and focus may be a bit difficult to figure out, and the result will not be very good, but it can be done.
+Keep in mind that even a 1-second exposure blurs with a non-motorized telescope.
+So you do need tracking for acceptable results.

 Zane Landers